MarteXcoin-documentation/Documentation/masternode/understanding.rst

 relative to the maximum score, which is equal to the number of registered masternodes.
-If the score reaches the number of registered masternodes, a PoSe ban is enacted and the masternode must be repaired to ensure it provides reliable service and registered in the list again using a :ref:`ProUpServTx <dip3-update-service>`.
-The current scoring rules as of Dash 0.14 are:
+If the score reaches the number of registered masternodes, a PoSe ban is enacted and the masternode must be repaired to ensure it provides reliable service and registered in the list again.

-- Failure to participate in `DKG <https://github.com/dashpay/dips/blob/master/dip-0006.md#llmq-dkg-network-protocol>`__\ = 66% punishment
-- Each subsequent block reduces PoSe score by 1

 Quorum selection
 ================

-In past versions of Dash, quorums of 10 masternodes were formed spontaneously to lock InstantSend transactions.
-As of Dash 0.14, quorums are deterministically formed, contain more masternodes and remain alive for a longer period of time.
-While they remain responsible for InstantSend transactions, the locking mechanism has changed to automatically attempt locks on most network transactions according to the requirements described :ref:`here <is-broadcast>`.
-Masternodes are now also responsible for more network consensus functions, such as :ref:`ChainLocks <chainlocks>`.
-Masternode quorums are formed through a process of `distributed key generation <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__.
+As of MarteX 3.6, quorums
+are deterministically formed, contain more masternodes and remain alive for a longer period of time.
+While they remain responsible for FastSend transactions, the locking mechanism has changed to automatically attempt locks on most network transactions according to the requirements described `Broadcast <http://>`_.
+Masternodes are now also responsible for more network consensus functions, such as `Chainlocks <http://>`_.
+Masternode quorums are formed through a process of distributed key generation.
-Failure to participate in DKG will eventually result in a PoSe ban as described above.
+Failure to participate in DKG will eventually result in a PoSe ban.

 Masternode requirements
 =======================

-- 1000 Dash: Arguably the hardest part.
-Dash can be obtained from exchanges such as Poloniex, Bittrex, Kraken and LiveCoin.
-Shapeshift's service is also an excellent way.
+- 5000 MarteX: Arguably the hardest part.
+MarteX can be obtained from exchanges such as CreX24, decentralized markets and exchanges.
 - A server or VPS running Linux: Most recent guides use Ubuntu 18.04 LTS.
 We recommend VPS services such as Vultr and DigitalOcean, although any decent provider will do.
-Generally an instance with low to average specifications will do, although performance requirements will increase according to this roadmap.
+Generally an instance with low to average specifications will do, although performance requirements will increase according to updates in MarteXcoin.
 - A dedicated IP address: These usually come with the VPS/server.
-- A little time and (heart): Masternodes used to require complex setup, but tools such as dashman now greatly simplify the process.
+- A little time and (heart): Masternodes used to require complex setup, but tools such as `MXT-MN </Documentation/masternode/mxt-mn/>`_ now greatly simplify the process.

-In addition to the 1000 Dash held in collateral, masternodes also have minimum hardware requirements.
-For Dash versions 0.14 and higher, these requirements are as follows:
+In addition to the 5000 Dash held in collateral, masternodes also have minimum hardware requirements.
+For MarteX versions 3.6 and higher, these requirements are as follows:

 +---------+------------------+------------------+